 Comparisons to base salaries for comparable positions at public companies considered to be peers of the Company are also taken into consideration.
 During 2008, the compensation committee reviewed compensation data disclosed in the proxy filings of the following companies: iPCS, Inc.; Consolidated Communications Holdings Inc.; D&E Communications, Inc.; HickoryTech Corporation; NTELOS Holdings Corp.; SureWest Communications; American Woodmark Corporation; and Trex Company, Inc. These companies were selected for comparison because they are public companies that provide some or all of the same services as the Company, are comparable to the overall size of the Company, and/or are located within the same geographic region.
-Although the compensation committee reviewed the compensation paid by these companies, we do not specifically "benchmark" our executive compensation or strive to pay our executive officers, including the named executive officers, at a particular level of compensation.
+Although the compensation committee reviewed the compensation paid by these companies, we do not specifically "benchmark" our executive compensation.
 Instead, the compensation committee used the information to understand the range of compensation among these comparison companies and to obtain a general understanding of current compensation practices.